altosz/rpisensors/README.rst

 it under the terms of the GNU General Public License as published by the Free Software Foundation; version 2 of the License.

-See LICENSE for full license text
+See LICENSE for full license text.